cucumber/docs/content/implementations/jvm/java-di.md

 </dependency>
 ```

-Sorry no docs yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/guice).
+There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/guice).

 ## OpenEJB